Murrine: History

-Murrine production first appeared in the Middle East more than 4,000 years ago and was revived by Venetian glassmakers on Murano in the early 16th century.
+Murrine production first appeared in the Middle East more than 4,000 years ago.
+The term murrina (myrrhina in Latin) first appears in print in Pliny the Elder's Naturalis Historia.
+The craft was revived by Venetian glassmakers on Murano in the early 16th century.
+Many of the surviving pieces of millefiori are of very small size, leading some historians to suggest that their purpose was decorative rather than functional.

+Technique

+A murrina cane is created by gathering molten glass at the end of a rod and rolling it across a marver (steel table) to create a glass core.
+This may be dipped into a mold to create a pattern.
+After the core has cooled, a different color of glass can be applied and distributed evenly by rolling the coated core on the marver, forming concentric layers.
+This is continued until the desired pattern is achieved.
+The final layer is not molded, resulting in a cylindrical cane.
+Multiple canes can be bundled and fused together to create a more complex pattern.

 Once murrine have been made, they can be incorporated into a glass vessel or sculpture in several ways.
 A number of murrine may be scattered, more or less randomly, on a marver (steel table) and then picked up on the surface of a partially-blown glass bubble.
 Further blowing, heating, and shaping on the marver will incorporate the murrine completely into the bubble, creating a random arrangement of murrine in the vessel or sculpture being blown.

 Alternatively, the murrine can be arranged in a compact pattern on a ceramic plate and then heated in a furnace until they fuse into a single sheet.
 The sheet can be formed over a mold (such as an inverted bowl shape) and further heated so that the murrine are slumped to take the desired form.

 Picking up a murrina sheet onto a blowpipe while blowing glass.

 Another technique using a sheet of murrine made as above is to make a small disc (collar) of molten glass on the end of a blowpipe, and then roll the disc along one edge of the sheet, picking up the sheet on the blowpipe in the form of a cylinder.
 The end of the cylinder opposite the blowpipe can be squeezed together and sealed.
 With further heating, the sealed cylinder can be blown and formed into any shape a glassblower can make.

+Notable practitioners

 Many notable glass artists regularly use murrine in their work.
 These include: